microsoft/sqllinuxlabs/auto_tune/readme.md

 5. Open up the T-SQL script **batchrequests_perf_collector.sql** and examine it.
 In order to observe workload performance we need to monitor Batch Requests/Sec.
 But Windows Performance Monitor does not work with SQL Server on Linux.
 Therefore this script will collect Batch Requests/Sec from the DMV dm_os_performance_counters in a loop storing them in a global temporary table.
 This will effectively be our "perfmon" to query and find out workload throughput.
 Hold off executing this script.

 6. Open up the script **batchrequests.sql**.
 This script will query the global temporary table.
-When we execut the script, we will be able to use the built-in charting capabilities of SQL Operations Studio to view the workload throughput in a chart (kind of like a static perfmon chart).
+When we execute the script, we will be able to use the built-in charting capabilities of SQL Operations Studio to view the workload throughput in a chart (kind of like a static perfmon chart).
 Notice the results are produced in a format of counter, time, value.
 Hold off executing this script.

 7. Open up the script **report.sql**.
 This script is the workload simulator running the report procedure in a loop of batches.
 Hold off executing this script.